Tajikistan is considered one of the high burden multidrug-resistant tuberculosis (MDR-TB) countries.

-The USAID funded, KNCV led Challenge TB project in Tajikistan focuses on improving the capacity of the healthcare system and quality of care for drug resistant-TB (DR-TB) patients via the introduction of new tools and innovations.
+The USAID funded, KNCV led Challenge TB project (CTB), which ran from 2014 to 2019, in Tajikistan focused on improving the capacity of the healthcare system and quality of care for drug resistant-TB (DR-TB) patients via the introduction of new tools and innovations.
 The scaling up of new treatment regimens for DR-TB is progressing well and brings hope to those patients with DR-TB.
 Advanced technologies designed for drug management are now significantly improving patients centered care in Tajikistan.

 KNCV also supports the Ministry of Health in Tajikistan in strengthening the capacity of TB facilities.
 Improvements in human resource management together with an update of HR policy for TB services promoted better quality of services within the existing resources.